 Most events are free to members of the Landscape Trust, but non-members are welcome for a nominal charge.
 The full programme of events for 2017, which runs from March to November, is available to download here.
 Walks book up very quickly, so please plan ahead.

 Friday 2 June – Sunday 4 June: AGM Week, Uberash to the Rakes – Friday morning starts with a good walk over Hutton Roof to explore the limestone geology and landforms with Peter Standing, and in the evening, the Landscape Trust AGM at the Heron Theatre, followed by a lecture, Trowbarrow Quarry, a Conservation Success Story.
 Saturday’s walk is Flowers of Lancelot Storth led by Ann and Charles Dale.
-Please note that booking is required for the walks.
+On Sunday there’s an opportunity for you to meet the Reserves team and enjoy exploring the Landscape Trust’s reserves and two other private reserves.
+Please note that booking is required for the Saturday walks.
+You do not need to book for the Sunday walks, but please let us know if you are visiting.
 Further details are available below.

-Uberash to the Rakes and Flowers of Lancelot Storth – Further details and booking form
+Uberash to the Rakes, Flowers of Lancelot Storth and Reserves Walks – Further details and booking form

 Telephone: 01524 761034